-The Layer 2 Multicast Forwarding Database (MFDB) is used by the switch to make forwarding decisions for packets that arrive with a multicast destination MAC address.
-By limiting multicasts to only certain ports in the switch, traffic is prevented from going to parts of the network where the traffic is not needed.

-When a packet enters the switch, the destination MAC address is combined with the VLAN ID and a search is performed in the Layer 2 forwarding database.
+Feature overview The Layer 2 Multicast For make forwarding decision MAC address.
+By limiting prevented from going to p warding Database (MFDB) is used by the switch to s for packets that arrive with a multicast destination s multicasts to only certain ports in the switch, traffic is arts of the network where the traffic is not needed.
+Operation When a packet enters the switch, the destination MAC address is combined with the VLAN ID and a search is performed in the Layer 2 forwarding database.
 If no match is found, then the packet is either flooded to all ports in the VLAN or discarded, depending on the switch configuration.
 If a match is found, then the packet is forwarded only to the ports that are members of that multicast group.

-No MFDB entries are configured by default.
+Defaults No MFDB entries are con figured by default.
+CLI show commands You can use the following show commands in Privileged EXEC mode to view information about the MFDB feature: Command Description show mac-addr-table Displays all entries in the Multicast Forwarding

-The following example creates an MFDB entry that associates a unicast MAC address to VLAN 2.
+Configuration examples The following example creates an MFDB entry that associates a unicast MAC address to VLAN 2.
 Then, it adds this filter to an interface 0/5 as a source filter.
 Thereafter, any packet that is sent from this source MAC address on VLAN 2 is allowed on the switch only if it is received on interface 0/5.